 This game uses the unique features of the Joy-Con controllers to create fun ways to play and win these mini-games.
 Although you can only play with two players simultaneously, there is a game mode to play with multiple players as teams.

 Yoshi's Crafted World

 The graphics while in battle are bright and fun.
-In addition to the traditional battle style, there are also a few sport styles, including basketball and volleyball.
-You can have up to four players with not only a one-on-one battle option but also a two-on-two!
+In addition to the traditional battle style, we love the other optional play styles like the sport styles, including basketball and volleyball.
+You can have up to four players, with not only a one-on-one battle option but also a two-on-two!

 Mario Tennis Aces